 This is because the dealership will just add months of financing to the deal to reduce the monthly payment to an amount you can afford.
 So while it sounds great that they’ve got you the monthly financing number you were targeting, you’ve actually agreed to pay way more for the vehicle because you now have a bunch more months to have to pay it.

 Instead, focus on the sales price of the vehicle and work from there.
 If you’ve done your homework, you know how much the monthly payments will be based on the total sales price.

 Call Their Bluff

 Once you’ve found the car you want, you need to negotiate to get the best deal possible.
 This often requires patience.
 If you’ve done your research, you should know what a reasonable sales price looks like.
 Don’t settle for anything less.
-This may require you to leave the dealership.
+You may have to leave the dealership.

 When you tell the dealership that you’re leaving, they may stop you and tell you they can meet your demand or at least come down on where they were before.
 However, even if they don’t stop you from leaving, it is very common to get a call the next day or so from the dealership asking if there is something they can do to earn your business.

-While many of these tips may seem like common sense, countless people fail to use all or some of the above every day while purchasing a vehicle.
+While many of these tips may seem like common sense, countless people fail to use the above every day while purchasing a vehicle.
 In fact, the dealerships are counting on it.
 So do your homework and keep the money in your pocket, rather than the dealership’s!